mishahublog/BioArgo/README.md

 # Ponman : A package for BioArgo data Analysis

 Ponman is an R Language implementation developed to reduce the data-researcher barrier to promote the effective use of Bio-Argo floats.
 More than an R package it have comprehensive tool sets for the Bio-Argo, from data acquisition to plotting.
 Ponman is a user-friendly package for a regular R user with the aid of our detailed documentation.
 Oceanographers usually cluttered with enormous amount of data, for analysis and for downloading is a tedious job.
 Ponman for Bio-Argo could download the data direct to working directory according to your prior categories.
 Ponman prefers netcdf(.nc) files, which is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
 Extraction of the data from .nc files to readable form is the first thing one could do by Ponman.
+## How install ponman

+As ponman was not officially launced in CRAN, it need to download from github. please follow the instructions

+install.packages(devtools)
+library(devtools)
+install_github("mishahublog/BioArgo/ponman",ref = "ponman")

 ## Get data to ponman